 The Fellowship program is open to artists and other professionals working in any discipline who wish to expand the boundaries of their practice.
 Applicants are encouraged to review our organization’s mission before submitting materials.

-Applications for the Fall 2016 Fellowship for Utopian Practice are due October 31 by 11:59pm.
+Applications deadline for the Fall 2016 Fellowship for Utopian Practice was extended from October 31st to November 7 by 11:59pm.

 To download a PDF document of the Fellowship for Utopian Practice application guidelines, click here.